various calculations

 10

-Note that #include <math.h> is required to use the pow function.
+Please note that you need to include `` to use the pow function.

-Note that the value will be of type double, so storing it as an int will be inaccurate.
+Please note that the value will be a double type, so storing it as an integer will result in inaccuracy.

 #include <stdio.h>